 The Bernard Fire was detected on 7 September, 2020.
 It is burning in steep timber from Echo Bay up to Bernard Peak.
-Red flag conditions, that included very high northerly winds, created wind-driven fire behavior into the evening.
-Resources on scene include several engines, the Lolo Hotshot crew, two initial attack modules, an excavator and a dozer.
-Aviation resources are being utilized as available.
+Red flag conditions on Labor Day, that included very high northerly winds, created wind-driven fire behavior into the evening.
 There are no evacuation orders associated with this fire.
 See the closures and maps tabs for information on the September 9th area closure.

 Human Caused - Under Investigation

 North Idaho T3 IMT - Rod Weeks

 Timber and brush

 Fire activity continues to move west on the north and east sides of Bernard Peak.
 Lolo IHC and two other crews, heavy equipment and engines are constructing control line to tie in with Stimson Lumber dozer line along their boundary to the west of the fire.